vossavant/css-styleguide/README.md

 - **<a href="#6.3">6.3 Required Fields</a><a name="user-content-6.3"></a>** If a field is required, use the HTML5 `required` flag to trigger browser validation.
 This will also give special styling to the field in webkit browers.

+	It's ok to just type `required` rather than `required="required"` since the former is more concise.

   <a href="http://gospotcheck.com/link-to-demo"><img height="17" src="http://www.gospotcheck.com/images/github-demo-button.png" title="See it in action"></a>

   **Example**